-Our tour of the Lowcountry's beautiful Sea Islands explores the natural and culinary history of rural James, Johns and Wadmalaw islands, once home to vast plantations of long-staple cotton.
+Our tour of the Lowcountry's beautiful Sea Islands explores the natural and culinary history of rural James, Johns and Wadmalaw islands, once home to vast plantations of long-staple sea island cotton.
 This tour requires less walking than our other tours and is a good choice for those looking for a more leisurely experience with a strong food and beverage component.

 Create your Sea Islands tour by selecting your preferences from among the following sites: